-- We label one user's data as positive and the other users' data as negative, and randomly pick equivalent data from both positive and negative sets. - We experiment with data from one sensor, a pair of two sensors, and all three sensors to train the user's profile.
+- We use both the PU data set and the GCU data set. - We use accelerometer, magnetometer and orientation sensors (can be extended to other sensors). - We re-sample the data by averaging the original data, with the sampling rate changing from 1 second to 20 minutes. - Each data is a 9-dimensional vector (three values for each sensor).
+We use SVM to train the data within one day to obtain a user's profile. - We label one user's data as positive and the other users' data as negative, and randomly pick equivalent data from both positive and negative sets. - We experiment with data from one sensor, a pair of two sensors, and all three sensors to train the user's profile.
 We show that multi-sensor-based authentication indeed improves the authentication accuracy. - In our experiments, we use 10-fold cross validation, which means that the size of training data over the size of training data and testing data is 1/10.

-4.1 Single-Sensor Authentication
+4.1 Single-sensor authentication

-From Fig. 3, we observe the single-sensor-based system in both the PU data set and the GCU data set.
+From Figure 3, we observe the single-sensor-based system in both the PU data set and the GCU data set.
 First, we find that the accuracy increases with faster sampling rate because we use more detailed information from each sensor.
 Second, an interesting finding is that the accelerometer and the magnetometer have much better accuracy performance than the orientation sensor, especially for the GCU data set.
 We think this is because they both represent a user's longer-term patterns of movement (as measured by the accelerometer) and his general environment (as measured by the magnetometer).
-The orientation sensor represents how the user holds a smartphone [9], which may be more variable.
+The orientation sensor represents how the user holds a smartphone (Xu et al., 2012), which may be more variable.
 Therefore, the accelerometer and magnetometer have better authentication accuracy.
-The difference is more marked in the GCU data set, but the overall relative accuracy of the three sensors is the same in both data sets.
-The accuracy is below 90 % even for fast sampling rates like 10 s (see also Table 4).
+The difference is more marked